cmg-york/cnsim-engine/src/site/markdown/documentation/reporting.md

 ## Overview

+### Architectural Approach

 Reporting in CNSim-Engine is handled through the `Reporter` class.
 The `Reporter` keeps a log of the occurrences of events of different types ("event" here not necessarily equivalently to CNSim `Event` instances).
-Below for each we offer: (a) an overview of what events it pertains to, (b) what method to call in order to record the event, (c) the structure of the information captured. (b) where it is the method currently called from, (d) how to enable/disable event capture, (e) how to flush the events to a file.
+To log an event or other information different parts of the simulator, primarily `Node` objects, call static methods of `Reporter` adding the information to be recorded as parameters to the corresponding call.
+This marks a reporting action. `Reporter` maintains this information in lists that are saved to the disc once the simulation run ends.

+CNSim supports a basic mechanism for reporting basic events (Standard Reporting) as well as a mechanism for triggering custom reports via designated events (Custom Reporting).
+Standard reporting pertains to events relating to the creation of various objects in the simulation, specifically transactions, nodes, network connections and events in general.
+These reports are important for reviewing the structure of the network and the workload of transactions after the simulation.
+However, some or all of them can be switched off for better performance.

+Custom reporting is implemented by having simulation objects respond to specified reporting `Event` objects, possibly but not necessarily prescheduled during simulation set-up.
+Processing of the event (calling of its `happens()` routine) causes the class responsible for responding to it to send reporting information to the Reporter.
+It is up to the implementor to decide whether the class would offer a report upon requested and what this report will be.
+Specializations of the `Reporter` class can be utilized for custom reports.

+### Formatting and Saving Reports

 Currently, event logs are appended as *comma separated* Strings in various arraylists each corresponding to a different kind of event.
 At the end of the simulation the arraylists are saved to CSV files on the disk following a `flush[Evt Type]` call.